Azure-Samples/digital-twins-samples-csharp/device-connectivity/readme.md

 Edit [appsettings.json](./appsettings.json) and supply the following values:

 1. `ManagementApiUrl`
-2. `SasToken`
+1. `SasToken`

-//TODO Add the SAS Token
 > Note: You must have already generated a SAS Token using the [Key Store]() API.

 To generate a valid token:

 1. You will need to know your device's MAC address.
-2. Remove all columns (:) from the address and capitalize the value.
+1. Remove all columns (:) from the address and capitalize the value.
 If your MAC address is `18:36:ba:0c:85:13`, the expected value would be `1836BA0C8513`.
-3. Please ensure this value corresponds to the `hardwareId` property of your Topology Device.
+1. Please ensure this value corresponds to the `hardwareId` property of your Topology Device.
 To override the `hardwareId` you can simply edit `Program.cs` and manually set the `hardwareId`.

 Example configurations: